 As of the report date, CGI was meeting or exceeding all current performance requirements in the CEA.
-In May 2018, LED and CGI amended the CEA to provide for a significant expansion of the company's operations at its Lafayette IT Center of Excellence at a second location to be determined in Lafayette Parish, with CGI adding three additional years of its CEA employment commitment in Lafayette and creating 400 new direct jobs for a total CEA commitment by CGI to 800 jobs in Lafayette by 2023 through the end of the CEA term.
+In May 2018, LED and CGI amended the CEA to provide for a significant expansion of the company's operations at its Lafayette IT Center of Excellence at a second location to be determined in Lafayette Parish.
+Additionally, the amendment included CGI committing to three additional years of its CEA employment obligation in Lafayette and creating 400 new direct jobs, making the total CEA commitment by the company 800 jobs in Lafayette by 2023 through the end of the CEA term.